jupyterlab/jupyterlab/docs/source/developer/xkcd_extension_tutorial.rst

       ICommandPalette
     } from '@jupyterlab/apputils';

-We will also need to install this dependency.
-Run the following command in the repository root folder.
+You will also need to install this dependency.
+Run the following command in the repository root folder install the dependency and save it to your `package.json`:

 .. code:: bash